What is disability insurance?

 With a disability insurance policy in place, you can rest assured that you will be financially protected in the event of a temporary or permanent disability, no matter how and where you acquired it.

-I have health cover, should I still consider disability insurance plan?
+I have health cover, should I still consider a disability insurance plan?

 Medicare and private health insurance can cover some of the costs of your medical care and hospital stays.
 However, they cannot provide the support you need in meeting your financial obligations.
 Disability insurance can offer you peace of mind that if anything should happen to you, you won’t have to worry about your finances.
 Read finder's full guide to see the complete differences between disability cover and health insurance.